Master of Science in Leadership

 Students are required to attend a one-week, on campus Residency Conference the June following or concurrent with their final course.

 The Master of Science in Leadership program is made up of six, eleven-week seminars of six credits each for a total of 36 credit hours.
 The seminars must be taken in the order presented and are strategically sequenced to build context and the Leadership Development Portfolio as students move through the program.
-Students are required to maintain a grade of B- or better in all core courses.
+Students may select the general leadership degree or one of the concentrations.

 |OL 510||Leadership Fundamentals||6|